syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/TrackBar-Customization.md

 ## KnobColor

-The `KnobColor` property is used to change the knob color of SfRangeSlider.
+The `KnobColor` property changes the color of the thumb (knob) that users interact with to adjust values.
 {% tabs %}

 {% highlight c# %}